 The GED program offers a lot more than merely a set of four individual tests.
 If you check out the official GED website, GED.com, you will be pleasantly surprised about what they offer nowadays.

-If you sign up with MyGED, you will have access to a great portal that offers you a real insight into the world of colleges and universities, the employment market, and you’ll learn so much about GED testing, the best preparation tools, and so on.
+If you sign up with MyGED, you will have access to a great portal that offers you real insight into the world of colleges and universities and the employment market, and you’ll learn so much about GED testing, the best preparation tools, and so on.

-Acquiring a GED will help you move further to the next level.
-You surely will find a better job, college and technical training will be available for you, and career improvement (or change) become real options.
+Acquiring a GED credential will help you move further to the next level.
+You surely will find a better job, college and technical training will be available for you, and career improvement (or change) will become a real option.

-Reading novels can be a great help to boost your writing skills, and reading articles is helpful to learn how to structure different sorts of information more effectively and clearly.
+Reading novels can be a great help to boost your writing skills, and reading articles is helpful for learning how to structure different sorts of information more effectively and clearly.